Defense minister and two former governors vie for Indonesian presidency - ExBulletin

 He went into exile in Jordan for several years before returning and founding the Gerindra Party in early 2008.
 He ran for president twice, losing each time to current President Joko Widodo.

-He refused to acknowledge the results but accepted Widodos' offer of the post of defense minister in 2019, an attempt at unity.
+He refused to acknowledge the results but accepted Widodo's offer to become defense minister in 2019, a bid for unity.

 Subianto maintains close ties with radical Islamists which he uses to weaken his opponents.

-He vowed to continue Widodos economic development plan, in what experts see as an attempt to capitalize on Widodos' popularity.
+He vowed to continue Widodo's work economic development plan, in what experts see as an attempt to capitalize on Widodos' popularity.
 It is strongly contested by human rights activists, who link it to torture and disappearances during the final years of the Suharto dictatorship.

 GANJAR PRANOWO